Marriage Story (1992 film)

-Marriage Story is a 1992 South Korean romantic comedy film directed by Kim Eui-suk and starring Choi Min-soo and Shim Hye-jin.
+Marriage Story is a 1992 South Korean romantic comedy film directed by Kim Ui-seok and starring Choi Min-soo and Shim Hye-jin.
 It was the highest-grossing South Korean film of 1992, and became the fourth most highly attended Korean film between 1990 and 1995.

 Plot

 The film follows the romantic relationship between middle-class couple Kim Tae-kyu and Choe Ji-hae, from their wedding to a break-up and eventual reconciliation.